-The Group determines whether or not credit risk associated with such financial assets has increased significantly since the initial recognition by basing the judgment on changes in the risk of a default occurring.
+The Group determines whether or not credit risk associated with such financial assets has increased significantly since the initial recognition by determining based on changes in the risk of a default occurring.
 When determining such changes, the Group mainly considers past due information.